mathjax/MathJax-docs/web/typeset.rst

 would define an asynchronous function ``reportMath()`` that typesets the page and then reports the original TeX for each expression, similarly to the previous code example.

+As an alternative approach, it is also possible to hook into the promise chain used by :js:meth:`MathJax.typesetPromise()` and the promise-based conversion functions to perform actions that need to be coordinated with MathJax's typesetting.
+To do this use the command

+.. js:function:: MathJax.whenReady(action)

+   :param ()=>any action:
+      A function to be performed when MathJax has finished any pending typesetting or conversion actions.
+   :returns: A promise that resolves when your action has completed.

+and pass it a function that does the actions you want to have symchronized with MathJax's typesetting.
+This will perform your function when MathJax is finished with any pending typeset or conversion actions.
+It also returns a promise that resolves when your action is complete, just like the promise-based typeset functions do.
+If your action creates a promise, be sure you function returns that promise so that :js:meth:`MathJax.whenReady()` will wait for it to complete before its own pomise is resolved.

+The :js:meth:`MathJax.whenReady()` function is analogous to the :meth:`MathJax.Hub.Queue()` command in v2.

 -----